All Articles/

 Oriental Cockroaches: The Outdoor Invaders

-Dark brown to black and about an inch long, Oriental cockroaches migrate indoors during Oklahoma's temperature extremes—both the 100°F+ summer days and unexpected winter freezes.
-They prefer cool, damp areas like basements and ground-level bathrooms.
+Oriental cockroaches migrate indoors during extreme temperatures.
+They prefer cool, damp areas such as basements and bathrooms.

 Health Risks: Why Cockroaches Are More Than Just Disgusting